 - Eat real food and minimize processed foods and sweets

-- Switch to nontoxic beauty, personal care, and cleaning products – Environmental Working Group, This Organic Girl, and Live Simply are some of my favorite resources for finding high quality nontoxic products
+- Switch to nontoxic beauty, personal care, and cleaning products – Download a list of all my favorite natural skin care, make up, and cleaning products here!

 - Get counseling